为您找到"

 "相关结果约100,000,000个

-NAFTA was a free trade agreement between the U.S., Canada, and Mexico that went into effect in 1994 and was terminated in 2020.
-Learn about its goals, benefits, controversies, and how it was replaced by the USMCA.
+NAFTA was a free trade agreement among the U.S., Canada, and Mexico that went into effect in 1994 and was terminated in 2020.
+Learn about its goals, benefits, controversies, and how it was replaced by the United States-Mexico-Canada Agreement (USMCA).

 USMCA is the updated version of NAFTA that went into effect in July 2020.
 It covers trade rules, tariffs, rules of origin, and other aspects of the North American economy.